Scottish government to impose pay deal on nurses

 Talks between the health secretary and unions have ended without a new pay offer being made.

-Sources have told the BBC the Scottish government will now impose its existing offer which is worth an average of 7.5%.
+The Scottish government will now impose its existing offer which is worth an average of 7.5%.

-Health Secretary Humza Yousaf met unions on Friday morning in a bid to avert industrial action in the new year.
+Health Secretary Humza Yousaf met unions on Friday morning in a bid to avert industrial action.

+Unions representing nurses and midwives rejected the latest proposed pay deal and said they were planning strikes, with dates to be announced next month.

 The meeting ended at lunchtime with Mr Yousaf saying he was prepared to meet further over the festive period.

+The pay increase described by the health secretary as the "best and final" offer has been accepted by Unite and Unison.

-Scotland's largest nurses' union, the Royal College of Nursing (RCN) said it was angry at the development after 82% of members voted to reject the offer.
+However, the GMB union, the Royal College of Nursing (RCN) and Royal College of Midwives (RCM) rejected the deal.

+The RCN, which has more than 30,000 NHS members in Scotland, said it was angry at the development after 82% of members voted to reject the offer.

+The union said it would announce dates for strike action in early January.

-Colin Poolman, RCN Scotland Director, said: "Our members will be furious that for the second year in a row the Scottish government has chosen to ignore their voice.
+Colin Poolman, RCN Scotland director, said: "Our members will be furious that for the second year in a row the Scottish government has chosen to ignore their voice.

 "There is no doubt that our members are long overdue a pay increase for this year, but this is not the Christmas present they deserve.